Let There Be Fire.

 208 E 60th St, New York, NY 10022

-Ceramic Artists: Claire Engelhardt, Yuri Gershtein, Riley Walzer, Gabriel Cordero, Trevor Youngberg, Frank Olt, Mandy Henson, Dan Christoffel, Kiichi Takeuchi, and more artists to be announced!
+Ceramic Artists: Claire Engelhardt, Yuri Gershtein, Riley Walzer, Gabriel Cordero, Brendan Shanahan, Pascal Chmelar, Shinobu Habauchi, Trevor Youngberg, Frank Olt, Mandy Henson, Dan Christoffel, and Kiichi Takeuchi

 Fiat Ignis: Hosted by Gallery 60 NYC in collaboration with the New England Wood Firing Conference.
 Highlighting the transformative power of flame, this is the second group show of wood-fired ceramic artworks at Gallery 60 NYC.
 A body of work made by ceramicists who believe that flame is more than a heat source; flame plays a leading role in the aesthetic narrative.
 We invite you to experience the captivating Anagama-energy.